cpetrakis/RDFVisualizer-webapp/README.md

 You may configure the tool providing your preferences in configuration file (config.properties) which is found in [RDF-Visualizer-webapp/src/webbapp/WEB- INF/classes/config.properties].

 First of all, the tool can read and visualize data from virtuoso database, from blazegraph database or direct from .ttl files.

-User can define this source location by editing the ‘database’ property value as below
+User can define this source location by editing the ‘database’ property value as below:

 ```properties